GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 }
 ```

-Which in case a `canvas` document can't be found generates a new oone and fills it with white squares.
+Which in case a
+<span class="evidence">canvas</span> document can't be found generates a new oone and fills it with white squares.

 I took the opportunity to do some little tests with Redis and Mongo.
 In the first version of
 justonecanvas I developed a very simple CRUD application with Mongo, and only after that I moved to